 - the jewelry cluttering up your dresser

-- the assortment of groceries that never quite makes it to the basement pantry area
+- the assortment of groceries that never makes it to the pantry area

-- the sports gear in a heap in your mudroom or laundry room floor instead of in the garage where it belongs
+- the heap of sports gear in your mudroom or laundry room

 - the craft supplies that simply rotate between your dining room table and any other flat surface

-Have you ever wondered WHY these items are ALWAYS sitting out, creating visual clutter, cleaning obstacles, and becoming “dust catchers”?
+Have you ever wondered why these same items are ALWAYS sitting out, generating visual clutter, creating cleaning obstacles, and becoming dust catchers?

-You might joke and say it’s because you’re lazy, or because you have _____ number of children, or because this is a busy time of year for you… and while those factors might play a part, I can almost guarantee there’s something you haven’t considered yet!
+You might joke and say it’s because you’re “lazy”, or because you have x-number of children, or because this is a busy season of life for you… and while those factors certainly play a part, there might be something else you haven’t considered yet.

-The fact that your current storage solution might NOT work for your needs.
+The fact that your current storage solutions might not be the best for your current needs.

-Maybe you have a space to file paperwork… but if it’s in the back corner of a basement storage room, the likelihood that you will actually bring your paperwork down there (after working on it in your office or kitchen) is slim to none.
+Maybe you have a space to file paperwork… but it’s in the back corner of your basement storage room and your office is upstairs so you rarely make the trip to file your papers.

-Maybe you have a fantastic place to store lunch supplies, but if it’s too high for your children to reach, the lunch supplies won’t get put away unless you do it.
+Maybe you have a fantastic place to store lunch supplies… but it’s too high for your children to reach, so the lunch supplies sit out unless you put them away.

-Maybe you have a cabinet to store your medicine in, but it’s too deep and things always get lost in the back, so it’s easier to just let the bottles sit out.
+Maybe you have a large medicine cabinet… but it’s so deep that things always get lost in the back, so it’s easier to just let the bottles sit out.

-Maybe you have storage space for sports gear in the garage, but if your kids need access to it in the house, I’d dare to bet most of the gear will never make it back out to the garage.
+Maybe you have sports storage set up in the garage… but it’s not convenient as your kids need access to it in the house, so the gear continues to sit in a pile by the back door.

-Maybe you have the perfect craft storage space, but it’s super close to your child’s bedroom, and since you work on your crafts when they are sleeping, it’s easier to simply leave everything out on the kitchen table versus risk waking them up when you put your supplies away.
+Maybe you have the perfect craft storage space… but it’s super close to your child’s bedroom, and since you craft when they are sleeping, it’s easier to leave everything out on the kitchen table versus risk waking them up when you put your supplies away.

 You get the idea… right?

-Even if you HAVE a home for all your things (something I feel is crucial to keeping a home clutter-free), if that “home” is not easily accessible, practical, reachable, or user-friendly, your items most likely won’t ever make it back to their homes.
+Even if you have a designated “home” for all your things, if that “home” is not easily accessible, practical, or user-friendly, your items most likely won’t ever make it back to their homes.

-In my own home, it’s the very first sign that my current storage solutions are no longer working for me or for my family.
+In my own home, lingering clutter is the very first sign that my current storage solutions aren’t working.

-When I notice the same things sitting out day after day… or when I put something away, only to notice it is perpetually left out again and again, I know it’s time to reevaluate how and where that item is stored.
+When I notice the same things sitting out day after day, or when I put something away, only to notice it perpetually left out again and again, I know it’s time to reevaluate how and where that item is stored.

-A few years ago already, I realized our mudroom wasn’t set up well for small children — at least not if we wanted them to do anything independently!
+A few years ago, I realized our mudroom wasn’t set up well for small children — at least not if we wanted kids to do anything independently.

-This means all of them (at least the older 3) can get ready to go outside WITHOUT my help… and they can put all their gear away again when they come back inside WITHOUT my help!
+This means the kids can get ready to go outside without my help, and (best of all) they can put all their gear away again when they come back inside without my help!

 I previously stored all our pantry items in the boxes and packaging it came in from the store… however, since I’ve been buying much more bulk foods lately, I can no longer store food in the store packaging as it won’t fit on our pantry shelves.

-I was continually running downstairs to bring the bulk goods up to the kitchen, but then I wouldn’t want to run back down so they would sit on the counter closest to the basement waiting for me to bring them back down.
+I was continually running downstairs to bring bulk goods up to the kitchen, but then the items sat on the counter, waiting for me to eventually bring them back down.

-Now, I put almost everything in Mason jars I had in the basement, so everything fits perfectly in our pantry cabinets and I only have to run downstairs every couple of weeks to refill multiple jars at one time.
+Now, I put almost everything in Mason jars I already had in the house.
+Everything fits perfectly in our pantry cabinets and I only need to refill the containers every month or so.

-It might take a few tries to find a new storage solution that works for you, your family, your home, and your life, but once you do, it will be much easier and more intuitive to keep your home neat and organized (with less work on your part)!
+It might take a few tries to find the storage solution that works best for you, your family, your home, and your current season of life, but once you do, it will be much easier and more intuitive to keep your home neat and organized (with less work on your part)!